Let’s Face It.

 Emotion regulation refers to the ability to respond to emotions in a healthy manner.
 Frequently, this involves using coping skills to manage the intensity of a distressing emotion.
 In order to regulate, or effectively manage emotions, a person needs skills to decrease unpleasant emotions (e.g., frustration, anxiety) and increase pleasant emotions (e.g., happiness, joy).
 Emotion regulation can pertain to an immediate moment when an emotion arises and needs to be managed.
 For example, a person might need to reign in their frustration from a stressful morning commute in order to calmly conduct a meeting when they arrive at work.
 It can also pertain to a more general state of our ongoing life.
 For instance, a person might decide that they are distressed much of the time and thus they need to plan for more relaxing activities in order to help them feel more at ease on a regular basis.

-Other problems that arise from not getting enough sleep include motor coordination difficulties and cognitive performance declines.
-Sleep deficits are associated with attention defecits in children, lower performance on standardized measures of academic acheivement, poor emotion regulation, behavior problems, and increased risk for psychological disorders (for further details and additional references see Sadeh, Gruber, & Raviv (2002).
-Sleep, neruobehavioral functioning, and behaviorl problems in school-age children.
+Other problems that arise from not getting enough sleep include motor-coordination difficulties and cognitive performance declines.
+Sleep deficits are associated with attention deficits in children, lower performance on standardized measures of academic achievement, poor emotion regulation, behavior problems, and increased risk for psychological disorders (for further details and additional references see Sadeh, Gruber, & Raviv (2002).
+Sleep, neurobehavioral functioning, and behavioral problems in school-age children.
 Child Development, 73, 405-417.).

 EXERCISE AND MOOD

 Exercise and physical activity through play are a great way to keep the Crabbies away.
 A little bit of exercise or physical play can improve a child's mood in the moment.
 Developing a life-long pattern of physical activity can promote good mental health throughout adolescence and adulthood.